melosaiyan/socket-io-notification-working/README.md

 Other branches, including master, is for my personal development experience and to use the initial socket.io app to extend or implement certain functionality of my choosing.

+**Branches:**
+master
+socketDemo (With working example from original tutorial) sql-server (implements socketDemo with SQL server module and push notifications to certain logged in users) sessions (WORK IN PROGRESS - Adding true session management)

 If any questions on my projects, feel free to email me: brian.urbina@outlook.com